Increcrazer/Quantum-Information-Toolkit/README.md

 # Quantum-information-toolkit
-functions realizing most theory in "Quantum Computation and Quantum information" by Nielson and realizing some entanglement criteria
+Functions realizing most theory in "Quantum Computation and Quantum information" by Nielson and realizing some entanglement criteria.

-see usage in the end of each file
+See usage in the end of each file.